Status: Not Listed

-Depending on the species, walking sticks can grow from 1 to 12 inches (2.5 to 30 centimeters) long, with males usually growing bigger than the females.
+Depending on the species, walking sticks can grow from 1 to 12 inches (2.5 to 30 centimeters) long, with females usually growing bigger than the males.
 Stick insects are the biggest insects in the world—one species measures over 20 inches (51 centimeters) long with its legs outstretched.

 Walking sticks are found on every continent except Antarctica.
 They mostly live in temperate and tropical regions.
 Within these areas, the stick insect usually inhabits woodlands and tropical forests, where it hides on trees in plain sight.
 Walking sticks are a favorite food of many animals, but perhaps their most effective predators are bats.
 Most bats hunt by echolocation rather than sight, so they aren’t fooled by the insect’s sticklike appearance.

 All walking sticks are herbivores.
 They use their strong mandibles to consume leaves, the primary food in their diet.